ArctosDB/documentation-wiki/_documentation/loans.markdown

+## Instructions

-**Instructions:** Directions to the borrower on such things as storage and return of the loaned items.
+ Directions to the borrower on such things as storage and return of the loaned items.

 `Loans .
 Description VARCHAR null`

+## Description

-**Description:** I don’t know?
+ I don’t know?
 Why do we need another text field in addition to Nature of Material and Remarks?

 `Loans .
 Loan_Remarks VARCHAR null`

+## Remarks

-**Remarks:** Any annotations that will not be included on the Loan invoice.
+ Any annotations that will not be included on the Loan invoice.

 `Loans .
 Initiated_Date DATE not null`

+## Initiated Date

-**Initiated Date** is the date on which preparation of the loan began.
+ is the date on which preparation of the loan began.
 A default value would be the date on which the loan was first recorded in the database.